PreciousEnahoro/Academic-Projects/Practical Data Science/Sprint 3/README.md

 To pre-process the text for the models, I use TF-IDF vectoriser and other NLP techniques in the notebook labelled NLP Stock Market Prediction - TF-IDF Vectoriser.ipynb.
 I wrote this Medium article - https://medium.com/@enahoroprecious/c192f7f44c62 - to explain my process in tackling this competition.

-The code for the Word2Vec pre-processing can be found in the second notebook labelled NLP Stock Market Prediction.ipynb.
+The code for the Word2Vec pre-processing can be found in the second notebook labelled NLP Stock Market Prediction - Word2Vec.ipynb.
 My teammate on this project wrote an article detailing this approach here: https://medium.com/analytics-vidhya/introduction-e2861d4a45a0

 Classification models used in both notebooks: Random Forest Classifier (‘RF’), XG Boost (‘XGB’), Logistic Regression (‘LogReg’), Support Vector Classifier (‘SVC’), and the Multi-Layer Perceptron classifier (‘MLP’)